 If feeding chickens uses up time you intended to devote to your law practice, your 15 minutes of chores may be costing you $250/day, conservatively.
 Of course, if feeding chickens is so relaxing it substitutes for therapy, that daily 15 minutes might be saving you $250/day.

 There are breeds and breeders that produce a reliable laying hen, and breeds (and breeders) that do not.
-Buy Polish cockletops to wow your neighbors if you like, but if you want to feel satisfied you are getting your money’s worth, don’t forget to count the thrill of impressing the locals as part of the profit in your flock; save money buying chicks from an unknown source, but remember that not all chicks are created equal, and bargain chicks may have bargain problems.
+Buy Polish cockletops to wow your neighbors if you like, but if you want to feel satisfied you are getting your money’s worth, don’t forget to count the thrill of impressing the locals as part of the profit in your flock; save money raising chickens for eggs by purchasing chicks from an unknown source, but remember that not all chicks are created equal, and bargain chicks may have bargain problems.